francielizanon/agios/README.md

 It is recommended to do so in a separate .c file.
 Your algorithm must implement the schedule function, which will be called to schedule requests.
 When called, the function will access the relevant data structures, making sure to hold the adequate lock, and select requests to be processed.
 Once selected, the request must be removed from the data structure, then given to the process_requests_step1 function, which will fill a struct with information about it.
 Then the scheduling algorithm must call the generic_post_process function, free the lock, and **only then** call process_requests_step2 giving as argument the struct returned by step1.

-The second process_requests function returns a boolean, which may be true to notify that some periodic event is due.
+The second process_requests function returns a Boolean, which may be true to notify that some periodic event is due.
 The scheduling algorithm must always check this return, and, if notified, return from the schedule function immediately.

 The schedule function returns a 64-bit integer which is a waiting time in ns.
 It is to be zero unless the scheduling algorithm wants the scheduling thread to sleep for some time.
 You should **never** explicitly sleep in the schedule function, as it affects periodic events.